chep/supermaven.el/README.md

 Supermaven.el is an Emacs plugin for supermaven AI code completion

-Warning: This plugin is unofficial and based on code and binaries provided by https://github.com/supermaven-inc/supermaven-nvim
+Warning: This plugin is unofficial and based on code and binaries provided by https://github.com/supermaven-inc/supermaven-nvim and https://github.com/copilot-emacs/copilot.el.